Effect of disorder and strain on the operation of planar Ge hole spin qubits: Introduction

 The central findings of this work are as follows: i) while the semi-analytical model incur much less computational cost than a full numerical tight binding or FEM analysis, it enables the addition of both short-range atomistic and long-range gate induced strain for the calculated single hole qubit Rabi frequency to benchmark well against experiments, ii) the calculated qubit Rabi frequency shows important variation with the respective orientation between the applied in-plane magnetic field $B_\parallel$ and the alternating ac electric field $\hat{E}_{\text{ac}}$, mediated by SOC due to both random alloy disorder and gate-induced strain.

 The outline of this paper is as follows.
-In Sec.~\ref{sec:3dkdotp}, the effective mass $\mathbf{k}\cdot\mathbf{p}$ model is described, focusing on the implications of the uniaxial strain assumption on planar Ge hole qubit EDSR.
-Section~\ref{sec:TB} outlines the tight binding simulation of the planar Ge hole quantum dot atomistic wave function, and the resultant EDSR calculation.
-A full strain profile is developed in Sec.~\ref{sec:roughmodelmaps}.
-In Sec.~\ref{sec:fullroughness}, the key mechanism of full-electrical qubit control in the presence of nonuniform strain is discussed.
-We end with our conclusions and outlook in Sec.~\ref{sec:conclu}.
+In the section titled '{\it $\mathbf{k}\cdot\mathbf{p}$ model with inhomogeneous strain }', the effective mass $\mathbf{k}\cdot\mathbf{p}$ model is described, focusing on the implications of the uniaxial strain assumption on planar Ge hole qubit EDSR.
+Next, the tight binding simulation of the planar Ge hole quantum dot atomistic wave function is outlined, and the resultant EDSR calculation is presented.
+A full strain profile is developed subsequently.
+In the section titled '{\it Hole qubit operation in the presence of inhomogeneous strain}', the key mechanism of full-electrical qubit control in the presence of nonuniform strain is discussed.
+We end with our conclusions and outlook.